Konjaku Monogatarishū: Title

 Each tale in the Konjaku Monogatarishū starts with the phrase once upon a time (今は昔) (lit. now long ago), which in its Japanese reading is pronounced ima wa mukashi.
 The Sino-Japanese reading of this phrase is konjaku, and it is from the Chinese-style reading that the collection is named.
 The Konjaku Monogatarishū is commonly known by the shorter name "Konjaku Monogatari".
 Since it is an anthology rather than a single tale, however, the longer title is more accurate.

 Structure

 The Konjaku Monogatarishū is divided according to the region of the text.
 The first five volumes, the 天竺 (Tenjiku) section, contain tales set in India.
 The next five volumes, the 震旦 (Shintan) section, contain tales set in China.
 The remainder of the anthology, the 本朝 (Honchō) section, contains tales from Japan.

-It is important to note that the arrangement of the stories is in parallel to how Buddhism travelled to Japan.
+The arrangement of the stories is in parallel to how Buddhism travelled to Japan.
 The collection emphasizes the path that Buddhism took to Japan in order to further understand what Buddhism means to Japan.
 First, Buddhism leaves India and becomes very popular in China.
 As many things have been borrowed from the Chinese, Buddhism then travels to Japan.
 Each move leads to a morphing of the basics of this religion so by that time it arrived in Japan, it became a new form of Buddhism for the Japanese.